 Hashtags are a huge part of Instagram and using them can enable you to get great engagement on your content even if you have only a few followers.

-And if you use these tags within your photos, they are more likely to be discovered by other users.
+When you use hashtags within your photos they are more likely to be discovered by other users.

 Here are 10 of the top Instagram tags: